trevorwslee/MCE-DumbDisplay/README.md

     })

+### *using LEDs and LCD for whatever purpose that suits you*

 Or like

-    // exclicitly wait for connection
-    dumbdisplay.connect()
-    // configure to "auto pin (layout) layers" in Vertical direction dumbdisplay.configAutoPinLayers(AutoPinDirection.Vertical)
+    // configure to "auto pin (layout) layers" in the vertical direction dumbdisplay.configAutoPinLayers(AutoPinDirection.Vertical)

     // create a LED layer